Sony A5000 vs Zeiss ZX1

 It is notable that the ZX1 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The A5000 does not feature such an accessory-socket.

 The ZX1 is a recent model that features in the current product line-up of Zeiss.
-In contrast, the A5000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A5000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A5000 was succeeded by the Sony A5100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and Zeiss websites.
+Further information on the features and operation of the A5000 and ZX1 can be found, respectively, in the Sony A5000 Manual (free pdf) or the online Zeiss ZX1 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Sony A5000 and the Zeiss ZX1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.